 You are here

-- All access to campus, with the exception of hybrid classes, must be scheduled; the scheduling window for weekly access will be open Monday-Wednesday prior for times during the requested week
+Please use the Campus Scheduling Tool to gain access to campus and universal tools.
+The scheduling window for weekly access will be open Monday-Wednesday prior for times during the requested week.

 MassArt is pleased to share information about the growing list of tools and resources available to all Undergraduate and Graduate Students students at the College, regardless of major.
 These resources have been re-categorized as the "Universal Tools and Resources" to underscore this.
 Some of these items have been around for a while, and may be familiar, others are new to the College with the opening of the Design and Media Center (DMC) last spring.

 The Digital Makers Studio is a new space in the DMC where we're planning to introduce new and developing technologies that have potential applications across majors.
 This studio will be the home of the Laser Cutter, and is also the home of a new open computer lab, both of which we describe in more detail below.
 Over time we hope to introduce new technologies into the space, such as 3D printers, digital die-cutters, and more.

 The Laser lab operates as a service bureau.

 Work requests will be submitted online by email to firstname.lastname@example.org.
 Staff will monitor this account, and schedule work accordingly.
 You must supply specific information via this process: